 Bankruptcy will affect my spouse.
 So long as you do not have joint debt with your spouse, your spouse's credit is generally not affected by your Bankruptcy.

 Filing for Bankruptcy is a terrible thing to do.
 Bankruptcy is not the end of the world.
 The fact is there are things that happen that are out of your control.
 When the debt becomes unmanageable, steps must be taken to get back on track.
 Bankruptcy was created for that purpose.
 In even considering filing for Bankruptcy, you have taken the first positive step to dealing with your financial problems and creating a fresh start for you and your family.

 I can choose which debts I include in my Bankruptcy.
 You must list all of your debts in your Bankruptcy, including debts you plan to keep paying, such as mortgages and car payments.
 Even though all of your personal debt may be discharged in Bankruptcy, you can still choose to voluntarily repay any particular debts.

 Everyone will know I filed for Bankruptcy.
 Most likely not true.
 Bankruptcy is not published in any newspaper.
 And because it is federal, Bankruptcy will not show up on a Maryland court case search.
 In order to find out you have filed for Bankruptcy, someone would have to get a federal court case search account.
 Typically, the only ones that will know about the Bankruptcy are your creditors and anyone you choose to tell.

 I will have to go to Court and see a Judge.
 Most people that file for Bankruptcy never go to Court or see a Judge.
 The typical Bankruptcy hearing is conducted by a Trustee that works on behalf of the U.S. Trustee's Office.
-The hearing with the Trustee is held in a meeting room in an office building in Greenbelt.
+The hearing with the Trustee is held online via Zoom.
 You will typically only see a Judge if there is something unusual that occurs in your Case.